Walk Behind Trenchers: How Fast Do the Move When Active

 Another item to consider is the cleanup when the service is completed.
 Some trenchers are built to deposit dirt perfectly beside the trench.

-You want to check whether the trencher you’re considering has any built-in measures that will prevent it from harm if it runs into an impediment.
+You want to check whether the trencher you’re considering has any built-in measures to prevent it from harm if it is an impediment.

 Furthermore, the ease of upkeep is another something to consider.
 Ensure that you check to see if the cutting teeth can be easily replaced.
 Some brands have teeth incorporated straight into the cutting wheel.